dlang/DIPs/DIPs/DIP1xxx-JS.md

 world systems, all changes or removals must be accompanied with a deprecation period.
 "Language features" includes bugs in the current behavior that existing user code depends on, e.g. [Issue 10378](https://issues.dlang.org/show_bug.cgi?id=10378).
-Fixing such issues should include a deprecation preiod for the current behavior, and an introduction of the new behavior as the default only at the end of the period.
+Fixing such issues should include a deprecation period for the current behavior, and an introduction of the new behavior as the default only at the end of the period.